5 Tips for Spring Cleaning Your Home

 Spring is upon us, and there is usually plenty to do around our homes to keep us safe, healthy, and happy.
-Keeping our homes clean and safe add to the enjoyment, contribute to less sick days being spent, and prolong our homes’ useful life.
+Keeping our homes clean and safe adds to our enjoyment, contributes to fewer sick days, and prolongs our homes’ useful life.
 To help you get started on your spring update to-do list, here are some great tips for getting the inside of your home up to par for the change of the season.

-Do you have a basement with a sump pump?
 Test your sump pump to make sure it functions correctly.
 Are there any stops in where the water is diverted, does the pump respond when it should?
-One 5 gallon bucket full of water being poured out around the pump will help you test it, and that’s easier to clean up than a flooded basement.
+One 5-gallon bucket full of water being poured out around the pump will help you test it, and that’s easier to clean up than a flooded basement.

 Why do you want to do your floors last?
 It’s time to keep traffic off your floors while they dry, and if everything you needed to do is done, that also means it’s time to go have some fun!